 LAVERNA COLE – INSTRUMENT TECH, TEXAS

 Our employees are all patient care champions, but some go the extra mile and we want to give them the recognition they deserve.
-They embody the PPOA values known as S.I.T.E. – Safety, Integrity, Teamwork, Empathy – which serves our core of serving patients and community through high quality health care.
+They embody the PPOA values known as S.I.T.E. – Safety, Integrity, Teamwork, Empathy – which informs our service to patients and the community through high quality health care.

 Laverna Cole is an instrument technician at PPOA’s Precinct Ambulatory Surgery Center in Hurst, Texas.
 For her, it’s more than just a place to work; in many ways, it’s been her her home for more than a decade.